What Temperature Is It in Riverdale?

 And warm enough to wear miniskirts inside.
 (At least 70 degrees.
 Ignore Veronica and Archie making out in the foreground.)

-Next to the fireplace at The Pembroke, it’s warm enough for sex on a bearskin rug.
+Next to the fireplace at the Pembroke, it’s warm enough for sex on a bearskin rug.
 (At least 75 degrees.)

-Inside Pop’s diner, it is cold enough to wear a beanie and a jacket… (At least 60 degrees.)
+Inside Pop’s diner, it is cold enough to wear a beanie and a jacket … (At most 60 degrees.)

-…and yet warm enough that a light sweater will also suffice.
-(At most 70 degrees.)
+… and yet warm enough that a light sweater will also suffice.
+(At least 70 degrees.)

-It is warm enough inside Archie’s bathroom for him to walk around shirtless (At least 80 degrees?
+It is warm enough inside Archie’s bathroom for him to walk around shirtless.
+(At least 80 degrees?
 Though mysteriously not warm enough that the mirror steams up?)

 It is warm enough at breakfast for Veronica to go sleeveless, like her mother.
 (At least 70 degrees.)